Vatsal-Panjjar/solution/README.md

    - If the timestamp is older than 3 months: searches the document in **Blob Storage**.
    - Else: searches in **Cosmos DB**.

+3. **Reference**
+   - I have uploaded a word file and the excel file om how i have assumed the data for billing records in Azure Cosmos DB and how i have made changes and optimized the cost on how it was recommended.
+   - I have also created a chatgpt file where i have wrote the prompt used to create this terraform code.